ATTELAGE DE TRADITION

 Elizabeth Cartwright- Hignett lives in Wiltshire and is retired, but is still involved with carriage driving as a judge of International Attelage de Tradition.
 Her interests are history, literature and the countryside.
 She is the author of ‘lili at Aynhoe’- Barrie & Jenkins, London 1989,

-Three Ladies of Siena – Iford Publicatios, 2012
+Three Ladies of Siena – Iford Publications, 2012

 by Elizabeth Cartwright- Hignett